DAUD-ARSHAD727/DAUD-ARSHAD727/README.md

 > "The future belongs to those who believe in the beauty of their dreams."
 > — Eleanor Roosevelt
+>
+> "The night is dark.
+The day is bright.
+Let's live our lives to the fullest while it's light."
+> —Gintoki Sakata

-This quote keeps me motivated, even when my code decides to throw a tantrum.
+This quotes keep me motivated, even when my code decides to throw a tantrum.

 ## Let's Connect!